TIE fighter: Subsequent films

-The Jedi starfighter, created for Revenge of the Sith (2005), was designed to bridge the appearance of the Jedi starfighter in Attack of the Clones (2002) and the TIE fighter design from the original trilogy.
-The V-wing starfighter, seen at the end of Revenge of the Sith, also makes the distinctive TIE fighter sound when flying by a Star Destroyer.
-Dark Horse Comics' Sean Cooke designed the TIE predator for Star Wars: Legacy (2006), set 130 years after the events of Star Wars, to appear both reminiscent of and more advanced than the original TIE fighter.
+Over the course of the prequel films, several ship designs evoke or anticipate the eventual rise of the Imperial TIE fighter.
+Doug Chiang took inspiration from the TIE interceptor and Imperial shuttle to design Darth Maul's Sith Interceptor for The Phantom Menace (1999).
+The Jedi starfighter created for Revenge of the Sith (2005) was designed to bridge the appearance of the Jedi starfighter in Attack of the Clones (2002) and the TIE fighter design from the original trilogy.
+The V-wing starfighter, seen at the end of Revenge of the Sith, makes the TIE fighter sound and has a similar front silhouette.